 - Administration fees.
 Each test center charges an additional fee and sets its own policy for payment.

-- Identification, such as a driver's license, passport, or other government-issued identification that includes your photograph and signature.
+- A government-issued physical identification such as a driver's license, passport, or other official government ID that includes your photograph and signature.
 You will be asked to show this identification to be admitted to the testing area.
-The last name on your ID must match the name on your registration ticket.
+The first and last name on your ID must match the name on your registration ticket.

 The ID you bring must meet the following criteria: